ymohl-cl/tzktDelegator/README.md

 Here are some suggestions for improving TZKT Delegator:

 * Complete unit tests for all packages
-* Add a service to ingest historical data with the TzKT API
 * Add pagination to the xtz/delegations request
 * /!\ Record the reorgs with timestamps to avoid to ingest the older data reorganized in a multi instance environment
 * /!\ Check if reorgs exist for the current new data entry (reorg stategy in multi instance environment)